KuiToi/KuiToi-Server/docs/en/readme.md

 # Documentation for KuiToi Server

-#### At the moment, the English documentation is out of date and its usage is not recommended.
+### The documentation is not perfect yet, but it will be one day

 1. Setup and Start server - [here](setup)
 2. Plugins and Events system - [here](plugins)
 3. MultiLanguage - [here](./multilanguage)